crankd/fsdev-recruit-app/README.md

 To stop the app hit `CTRL+C` keys.
 The terminal running the process will display its current state.

-# Exercises
+# Developer Interview and Technical Exercises Summary

+The technical interview with exercises will be approx 55 minutes in length via a Zoom call.
+The zoom link will be provided beforehand.
+- You will be asked to install, review, troubleshoot, extend, and improve the code base.
-These will be provided to you during your interview.
+- You will be asked questions about this project during your interview.